 There’s a productive tension at the heart of democratic republicanism.
-Government by, for, and of the people gains a specific meaning when the people are citizens, not subjects; the paramount republican principle is a citizenry, not subject to arbitrary power, supporting and defending the common good in their own self-interest.
+Government by, for, and of the people gains a specific meaning when the people are citizens, not subjects; the paramount republican principle is a citizenry, not subject to arbitrary power (a monarch or dictator, for instance), supporting and defending the common good in their own self-interest.
 That common good occupies the space between absolute personal autonomy on one side and on the other a structural relationship of democratically agreed rules, regulations, and legalities that makes it possible for us all to share the available space.
 The price of republican democracy is eternal vigilance at the points where those two meet.

 As a republic, we’re still a work in progress.
 Somewhere between the programme of the First Dáil and now, we’ve forgotten what it was that we were willing to stand up for.
 And we’ve really been falling down on the eternal vigilance thing, too.

 Ideally, in a democratic republic, power is dispersed and flows freely through a constitutional or judicial branch (in Ireland, the Supreme Court), an executive branch (the Taoiseach and Cabinet), an independent legislative branch (the Dáil and Senate), and on through to an independent local government, and active citizens participating in an active and deliberative democracy.

 And at every one of those levels, our democracy is broken.

 The President is the Head of State but not the Head of Government and has a relatively modest range of functions, ‘exercisable and performable by him only on the advice of the Government’, as Conor O’Mahony points out:

 In simple terms, the President must, for the most part, do what he or she

 is told.
 Indeed, Article 12.9 provides that the President may not even

 This is just one way our republican constitution mirrors the monarchy that we rejected and against which we rebelled.
 To match their constitutional monarch, we invented an entirely performative president with procedural functions but no power.